Fairhaven, Saskatoon: City transit

-Fairhaven is serviced by the Saskatoon Transit Bus Routes 5 (McCormack/City Centre) and Route 9 (Riversdale/City Centre).
+Fairhaven is serviced by the Saskatoon Transit Bus Routes 64 (McCormack/City Centre) and Route 9 (Riversdale/City Centre).

 Layout

-Fairmont Drive provides the eastern boundary of Fairhaven (residences and businesses to the east of Fairmont are actually within the adjacent Confederation Suburban Centre.
+Fairmont Drive provides the eastern boundary of Fairhaven (residences and businesses to the east of Fairmont are actually within the adjacent Confederation Urban Centre.
 Fairlight Drive arcs above to the north as well as the western edge.
 Lochrie Crescent and Barber Place, Terrace, and Court are connected to Pendygrasse road and are included within the southern perimeter of Fairhaven.
 The Canadian Pacific Railway delimits the southern edge.
 Prior to the construction of the Circle Drive and 22nd Street interchange, motorists were able to access the Meadowgreen neighbourhood via Clancy Drive through a signalized grade crossing intersection at 18th Street and Circle Drive.
 When the initial plan called for the interchange having no access to eastbound 22nd Street from southbound Circle Drive, a re-drawing saw the western leg of Camponi Crescent and northbound Fairmont Drive become part of the interchange with access to 18th Street via Clancy Drive ceasing to exist, the signalized grade crossing intersection at Circle Drive and Clancy Drive remains as it was reconfigured to a layout similar to that of the intersection of Circle Drive & Laurier Drive following the closure of 18th Street; southbound traffic on Circle encounters a traffic signal, but northbound traffic is freeflow.
 However, if an overpass is proposed at Circle & Clancy, 18th Street could possibly be reconnected.